ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

  **Final Words**

-Finally i realized many flaws in the build-up process and result.
+Finally, i realized many flaws in the build-up process.
 This is an interesting project on how to build simple high-scalable web-application infrastucture.
-I'm sure will keep update and improving many aspect of this project.
+I'm sure will keep update and improving the process.